dtao/lazy.js/README.md

 ![Lazy.js versus Underscore/Lo-Dash](http://i.imgur.com/oGPlPug.png)

 Intrigued?
 Great!
-Now let's look at how Lazy.js actually works.
+Now let's look at what you can do with Lazy.js.

 Introduction
 ------------